cashubtc/nuts/XX.md

 ---

+_TODO: privacy: don't just put charlie's deterministic outputs after alices.
+The ordering will make it clear that it's a channel.
+Order some other way (and use P2BPK) for more privacy.
+Relevant quote: "the client SHOULD ensure that the list requested outputs is ordered by amount in ascending order." from https://cashubtc.github.io/nuts/03/?h=order#swap-to-send ._

+_TODO: For a little more privacy (for those not using P2BPK) Alice and Charlie could easy specify two public keys, one for the 2-of-2 multisig in the funding and another in the 1-of-1 multisig that pays to each specificcally.
+What do you think?_

 _TODO: the 'funding token' should be somewhat deterministic too, or at least some mechanism to ensure that Alice can't reuse one token in a second channel_

 This describes how Alice can set up a one-way payment channel from herself to Charlie.